ramda/ramda/README.md

 different style of coding.

 Functional programming is in good part about immutable objects and side-effect free functions.
-While Ramda does *enforce* this, it enables such style to be as frictionless as possible.
+While Ramda does *not enforce* this, it enables such style to be as frictionless as possible.

-Though we aim for an implementation both clean and elegant, the API is king.
+We aim for an implementation both clean and elegant, but the API is king.
 We sacrifice a great deal of implementation elegance for even a slightly cleaner API.